 You will sit the same Options papers as the MEng candidates but will answer only two questions per paper, each from a different section, and will be allowed 1.5h for each paper.
 These shorter option papers will be worth 50 marks each.
-See Table 4 in Section 6.3 for details of the Option courses available.
+See Table 4 in Section 6.3 for details of the Option courses available in 2018/19.